AtypicalAsian/NTRU-cryptosystem/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── ntru.py            <- NTRU class implementation with encryption/decryption methods
     ├── models             <- Contains utility functions for ntru.py.
-Within this module, some methods within this module are adapted from external sources (detailed in the comments).
+Within this module, some methods are adapted from external sources (detailed in the comments).
     ├── main.py            <- Parses input file and instantiates the NTRU class ├── input1.txt         <- Input parameters
     ├── input2.txt         <- Input parameters